interkosmos/fortran-zlib/README.md

 end program main
 ```

-If the library is installed to `/opt`, then compile, link, and run the example
+If the library has been installed to `/opt`, then compile, link, and run the
-program with:
+example program with:

 ```
 $ gfortran -I/opt/include/libfortran-zlib -o example example.f90 /opt/lib/libfortran-zlib.a -lz